OfficeDev/office-js-docs-pr/docs/design/keyboard-shortcuts.md

     - The specified actions will be mapped to functions that you create in a later step.
 In the example, you'll later map "ShowTaskpane" to a function that calls the `Office.addin.showAsTaskpane` method and "HideTaskpane" to a function that calls the `Office.addin.hide` method.
     - The "shortcuts" array contains objects that map key combinations to actions.
 The "shortcuts.action", "shortcuts.key", and "shortcuts.key.default" properties are required.
     - The value of the "shortcuts.action" property must match the "actions.id" property of the applicable action object.
-    - The default key combination can be used on all supported platforms if there isn't a specific combination configured for a particular platform.
+    - It's possible to customize shortcuts to be platform-specific.
+In the example, the `shortcuts` object customizes shortcuts for each of the following platforms: `windows`, `mac`, `web`.
+You must define a `default` shortcut key for each shortcut.
+This is used as a fallback key if a key combination isn't specified for a particular platform.

+    > [!TIP]
-    - For guidance on how to create custom key combinations, see [Guidelines for custom key combinations](#guidelines-for-custom-key-combinations).
+    > For guidance on how to create custom key combinations, see [Guidelines for custom key combinations](#guidelines-for-custom-key-combinations).

     ```json
     {